 Thanks so much for coming by to check out Episode 178 of The New Family Podcast where we talk about how moms can negotiate better deals for themselves in the workplace.

 As my guest on this episode points out, about 43 percent of highly qualified mothers off-ramp or leave their careers for a period of time, limiting both the available talent in the workplace and opportunities for themselves.
 Lisa Durante is a passionate advocate for empowering women to create a life that works-at home and in their careers.
 Lisa consults both with moms to help them optimize their career satisfaction, and with companies to help them retain their female talent.
-We talk about how the steps companies can take to keep their female talent, and how women can negotiate a more balanced partnership at home.
+We talk about the steps companies can take to keep their female talent as it is fairly simple.
+Companies need to be more flexible when considering their benefits packages and their maternity packages.
+If they are fair, then female workers will be more inclined to stick around.
+Companies can also keep their female talent motivated by looking into employee engagement at Qualtrics.
+This will keep them motivated to work more effectively for the company and ensure that more work gets done.
+Employee engagement is a big part of job satisfaction.

 Here are some resources related to this episode.